Skip to content

 get_logger(name=None)

-Get a structlog logger instance.
+Get a structlog logger instance with request context automatically bound.

 Source code in ccproxy/core/logging.py